kategengler/test-change-tests/README.md

 - node 0.12.7
 - mac osx 10.10.4

 - 2012 MacBook Air
 - NodeWatcher
 - node 0.12.0
 - mac osx 10.10.3

-To see, run tests in a browser either through `http://localhost:4200/tests` or through `ember test -s`, then change the `thing-test` acceptance test file (I've been toggling commenting `assert.ok(true)`.
+To see, run tests in a browser either through `http://localhost:4200/tests` or through `ember test -s`, see the tests pass, then change the `thing-test` acceptance test file in any way (I've been toggling commenting `assert.ok(true)` or changing a test title).
 Tests fail with:

 ```
 Uncaught TypeError: Cannot read property 'default' of undefined